A Ridge-Regularised Jackknifed Anderson-Rubin Test: Simulations

-for $i = 1, \dots, n = 100$, with $\sigma_\varepsilon^2=2$, $\sigma_v^2=1$ and $\sigma_{\varepsilon v} = 0.6\sigma_\varepsilon\sigma_v$.\footnote{Heteroskedasticity could be incorporated in standard ways, e.g., by scaling the structural error by the value of a randomly selected IV for every observation.
-As is to be expected given that all the approaches considered here are robust to heteroskedasticity of arbitrary form, such modifications do not qualitatively affect the simulations.} The IVs are independent Gaussian with mean 0 and $\text{Var}\left[Z_{il} \right] = 0.3 $ and $\text{Corr}\left[ Z_{il}, Z_{im}\right] = 0.5^{|l-m|}$.\footnote{Unreported simulations show that the results remain qualitatively unchanged if uncorrelated Gaussian IVs are considered instead.} $\pi = \varrho\*\kappa$, where $\kappa$ is a vector of zeros and ones that varies with the type of DGP considered (sparse or dense, as modelled below), and $\varrho$ is some scalar that ensures that for a given concentration parameter, $\mu^2$, the following relationship is satisfied:
+$\pi = \zeta\*\kappa$, where $\kappa$ is a vector of zeros and ones that varies with the type of DGP considered (sparse or dense, as modelled below), and $\zeta$ is some scalar that ensures that for a given concentration parameter, $\mu^2$, the following relationship is satisfied:

 This implies that